ascv/HyperLogLog/README.md

 Register representation
 -----------------------

 Registers are stored using both sparse and dense representation.
-When a `HyperLogLog` is first created the registers are all initialized to zero.
-Storing all these zeroes individually is wasteful.
+Originally all registers are initialized to zero.
+However storing all these zeroes individually is wasteful.
 Instead a sorted linked list [3] is used to store only registers that have been set (e.g. have a non-zero value).
 When this list reaches sufficient size the `HyperLogLog` object will switch to using dense representation where registers are stored invidiaully using 6 bits.

 Sparse representation can be disabled using the `sparse` flag:
 ```